qianyilun/soap-wsdl-server/readme.md

 Screenshots of server and client will be introduced.

 ## Sever
-When server is invoked, Eclipse's **TCP/IP Monitor** is able to show the SOAP of request and response for invoking `getServerTime()`.
+When server is invoked, Eclipse's **TCP/IP Monitor** is able to show the SOAP of request and response after invoking `getServerTime()`.
 Obviously, they are in the format of XML because SOAP is XML-based.

 ![Screen Shot 2019-02-05 at 10.33.43 PM](https://ws3.sinaimg.cn/large/006tNc79ly1fzwoyqec00j31is0dqk0k.jpg)